The $0 productivity upgrade most developers miss

 For better git diffs: delta

 Git diffs are hard to read.
-Lines of red and green.
-No syntax highlighting.
-Easy to miss important changes.
+Lines of red and green, no syntax highlighting, easy to miss important changes.
+Experienced developers approve PRs they clearly didn’t fully read because the diff was too painful.

-delta makes git diffs beautiful.
+delta makes git diffs readable.
 Syntax highlighting, better formatting, side-by-side view.
-Your developers will actually review changes properly instead of skimming.
+Your developers will actually review changes instead of skimming.

 Install: brew install git-delta